narek-davtyan/RMI-MySQL-Chat-Server/README.md

 * Create the MySql database (ChatDB) from the backup script
 * Inside ServerSide dir:
 	- build the server files using ant: sudo ant
-	- lunch the chat server:  sudo ant -emacs -Duser="databaseUser" -Dpass="databasePassword" run
+	- launch the chat server:  sudo ant -emacs -Duser="databaseUser" -Dpass="databasePassword" run
-	<br/> the server is lunched on the default LAN(localhost)
+	<br/> the server is launched on the default LAN(localhost)
-	- to lunch the server on a precise network you need to provide the ip address:
+	- to launch the server on a precise network you need to provide the ip address:
 	<br/> sudo ant -emacs -Duser="databaseUser" -Dpass="databasePassword" -Dip="ip_address" run
 * Inside ClientSide dir:
 	- build the client files using ant: sudo ant
-	- lunch the chat client: sudo ant -emacs run
+	- launch the chat client: sudo ant -emacs run
-		<br/> the client is lunched on the default LAN(localhost)
+		<br/> the client is launched on the default LAN(localhost)
-	- to lunch the client on a precise network you have to provide the ip address:
+	- to launch the client on a precise network you have to provide the ip address:
 		<br/> sudo ant -emacs -Dip="ip address" run
-* you have the choice to lunch the client on the console mode (run target) or GUI mode (runGUI target):
+* you have the choice to launch the client on the console mode (run target) or GUI mode (runGUI target):
 		<br/> (sudo ant -q -Dip="ip_address" runGUI) or (sudo ant -q runGUI)